rhodrin/ci_mpm/README.md

 # CI MPM
-with some simple functions for the CI lecture
+repo with some simple functions for the CI lecture